ldynia/workshop-github-fundamentals/README.md

     ![New Repository](assets/img/git/btn_new.png)

-1. Fill Repository information and click the `Create repository` button.
+1. Name repository `flask-init-mini` and click the `Create repository` button.

     ![Repository](assets/img/git/new_repo.png)